danidoo/AMButton/README.md

 button press events on a setup where multiple buttons are connected to a single Arduino analog pin.

+I have tested this library with 3 buttons only, but it has the potential of supporting up to 10 buttons (limit coded).

+This library does debounce by checking 3 times for the same value before "committing" a button event.
+It includes 3 types of button events: press, long press and release.

 I've developed this library to abstract the button handling on a personal project and decided to share.
 I'm not actively maintaining, enhancing or giving support to it, but it's open source, use at your